 Table 15: Overall miss rates for the 17 programs common between this study and the ESP study.
 The same inputs were used in both studies for each program.
+The differences in miss rates between these two studies comes from re-compilation of the programs in order to use shared libraries, and a newer version of DEC OSF was used.

 Table 15 shows the average results for the ESP study and this study for the 17 programs that are common between both studies.
-"BTFNT" represents the miss rate when all branches are predicted using BTFNT, "B&L" shows the miss rates when the Ball and Larus heuristics are used to predict all conditional branches, and "ESP" shows the average Evidence-based Static Prediction miss rate [4].
+"BTFNT" represents the miss rate when all branches are predicted using BTFNT, "B&L" shows the miss rates when the heuristics are used to predict all branches, and "ESP" shows the Evidence-based Static Prediction miss rates [4].
 "Norm" shows the miss rate when the normalized cross-validation profile is used to predict branches in the library, and all non-profiled branches and the branches in the main program module use B&L heuristic prediction.
-Therefore, the results shown for "Norm" are the same as the Non-Profile Programmer results in Table 12, column 3.
-Finally, "Perfect" shows the miss rate if perfect profile prediction is used for the whole program.
+Therefore, the results shown for "Norm" are the same as the Non-Profile Programmer results in Table 12.
+Finally, "Perfect" shows the miss rate if perfect prediction is used for the whole program.

-The differences in the BTFNT, B&L, and Perfect miss rates between these two studies comes from recompiling the programs for this study in order to use shared libraries, with a newer version of DEC OSF.
+The differences in the BTFNT, B&L, and Perfect miss rates between these two studies comes from re-compilation of the programs for this study in order to use shared libraries, and a newer version of DEC OSF was used.
 The results show that ESP is able to reduce the mispredict rate to 17.6%.
-Using the normalized cross-validation profile for predicting library branches and B&L heuristics for the rest of the program's branches, a similar miss rate of 17.2% is achieved.
-This implies that using a profiled pre-optimized library combined with B&L heuristic prediction can achieve branch miss rates similar to ESP.
-However, the performance of ESP may be improved by using profiles to pre-optimize libraries as in this study, and concentrating ESP features on capturing program-based heuristics for optimizing the program's main module.
-This is a topic of future research.
+Since the ESP technique is based on data gleaned from a cross-validation study as in this study, it is likely that the ESP results gained some prediction accuracy from the common behavior of library routines between applications.
+Using the normalized cross-validation profile for predicting library branches and B&L heuristics for the rest of the program's branches achieves a similar miss rate of 17.2%.
+This implies that using a profiled pre-optimized library combined with Ball and Larus heuristic prediction can achieve branch miss rates similar to ESP.
+Though, ESP is a more desirable approach to use than predefined heuristics, since ESP can be applied to different programming languages, compilers, computer architectures, or runtime systems, effectively capturing program behavior for that system.
+Furthermore, if ESP is not achieving as low of a miss rate on library code as the profiled pre-optimized library, then this indicates that one might be able to improve the performance of ESP by using profiles to pre-optimize libraries as in this study, and concentrate ESP features on capturing program-based heuristics for optimizing the program's main module.